The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 The Department of Social Work is one of the leading providers of social work training and education in Hong Kong.
 The four-year Bachelor of Social Work (Hons) Programme aims to develop student knowledge and professional values in social work so that graduates can effectively meet the social service needs of the community in a flexible, realistic, creative and professional yet critical manner.

-In the four-year curriculum, students will be required to study a total of 128 units, including 82 units for Social Work Major courses, 31 units of General Education courses and 15 units of Elective courses.
+In the four-year curriculum, students will be required to study a total of 128 units, including 4 units for Social Sciences common core, 78 units for Social Work Major courses, 31 units of General Education courses and 15 units of Elective courses*.
 The Social Work Major courses are structured into four areas, namely (a) Human Behaviour and Social Environment, (b) Social Work Theory and Practice, (c) Social Policy, Research and Administration, and (d) Fieldwork.
-Graduates of our BSW (Hons) Programme are recognised by most social work professional bodies at the international level.
+Graduates of our Bachelor of Social Work (Hons) Programme are recognised by most social work professional bodies at the international level.
 They can register as Registered Social Workers (RSW) with the Social Workers Registration Board in Hong Kong.

 Students are required to attend another 100 hours of non-credit bearing pre-placement activities, a 2-day growth group, and four integrative tutorials over four years.
 Following the University's internationalisation strategy, there will be more opportunities for student exchange, overseas placements, visits from overseas scholars and other related activities to substantiate experiential and academic learning.